Funding and Accountability

 Public trust in us is essential.
 We strive to be transparent in how we do our business.
 Your donations are used wisely and carefully to provide much needed support and services those at end of life and bereavement.

 We can only run our services and deliver quality care for people at end of life, with the commitment and experience of our professional staff.
-We employ a Chief Executive Officer and a current staff of 38, primarily based in our Nassau Street office.
+We employ a Chief Executive Officer and a current staff of 31, primarily based in our Nassau Street office.
 This includes permanent full-time, permanent part-time and contract staff engaged to work on specific projects for a limited period.
-For example Changing Minds which is a labour intensive project requiring high calibre and highly qualified professionals to develop a code of practice for people with dementia.

 We welcome transparency on charity salaries, and have adopted the Standards of Recommended Practice for Charities (SORP) which recommends the reporting of all salaries over €70,000 in bands of €10,000.